Return to Tetrarchy

 Panegyrici Latini (VIII): Panegyric of Constantius

-Struck about the same time at Trier, the Arras Medallion depicts on the reverse the personification of London kneeling before the city gate, which is approached by a Roman warship.
-Constantius is portrayed mounted on horseback in the guise of a triumphant emperor, holding a spear in one hand and a globe in the other, with the inscription "Restorer of Eternal Light."
-Part of a treasure hoard found in Arras, France in 1922, the medallion sold at auction in 1996 for $341,000.
+Part of a treasure hoard found at Beaurains near Arras, France in 1922, the medallion depicts on the reverse the personification of London kneeling before the city gate, which is approached by a Roman warship.
+Having defeated the usurper Allectus, Constantius is portrayed mounted on horseback in the guise of a triumphant emperor, holding a spear in one hand and a globe in the other, with the inscription REDDITOR LVCIS AETERNAE ("Restorer of Eternal Light").